sctnightcore/slowtoris/README.md

 ##### Using pip:

+If you're not in a virtual environment you should run this as a superuser.

     $ pip install slowtoris

 If you choose this solution you can jump to the Tor installation part.